Common Questions About Collaborative Practice

 Support, Celebration, Special Initiatives, Public Education, and Revenue

 and Fundraising.
+In April 2014, a new group, Trusts & Estates/Civil, was added.
 All subcommittees and task forces fall under

-the umbrella of one the five standing committees, as outlined below.
+the umbrella of one the six standing committees, as outlined below.

 Member Group Support